zhuyuqing/bestconf/doc/QuickStart.md

 ### Step 2.
 Implement the ConfigReadin and ConfigWrite interfaces
 As for spark tuning, we need to implement the ConfigReadin and ConfigWrite interfaces as [SparkConfigReadin](https://github.com/zhuyuqing/bestconf/blob/master/src/spark/cn/ict/zyq/bestConf/cluster/InterfaceImpl/SparkConfigReadin.java) and [SparkConfigWrite](https://github.com/zhuyuqing/bestconf/blob/master/src/spark/cn/ict/zyq/bestConf/cluster/InterfaceImpl/SparkConfigWrite.java).

-Next, we need to compile SparkConfigReadin and SparkconfigWrite to bytecode and then add the compiled bytecode to classpath of BestConfig project.
+Next, we need to compile SparkConfigReadin and SparkconfigWrite to bytecodes.
+Then the location(path) of compiled bytecodes need to be added to classpath of BestConfig project.

 <div>
  <img src="https://github.com/zhuyuqing/bestconf/blob/master/doc/pics/interface1.jpg"  align=center />